 3310 History of Mathematics

 4 credits

 A study of the development of mathematics from primitive counting systems to modern mathematics, with particular emphasis on the 17th century.

-Prerequisites: Mathematics 1117, 2221.
-Offered in 2002-2003 and alternate years.
+Prerequisites: Mathematics 1117 and 2224.
+Offered in 2004-2005 and alternate years.

 3312 Real Analysis

 4 credits

 A study of the convergence of sequences and series of functions; polynomial approximation; interchange of limit processes; the Lebesgue integral.

 Prerequisite: Mathematics 3305.
 Offered as needed.

+3316 Complex Analysis

+4 credits

+An introductory course in the theory of functions of a complex variable; properties of analytic functions, classical integral theorems, Taylor and Laurent expansions, and applications.

+Prerequisite: Mathematics 2219 and 3305 are recommended.

+3322 Fundamental Concepts of Geometry

+4 credits

+The foundations and evolution of geometry; selected topics from Euclidean and non-Euclidean geometries, projective geometry, affine geometry; studies in the nature of proof and famous geometric problems.

+Prerequisites: Mathematics 1117 and 2224.

+Offered in 2003-2004 and alternate years.

+3323 Probability

+4 credits

-3316 Complex Analysis 4 credits An introductory course in the theory of functions of a complex variable; properties of analytic functions, classical integral theorems, Taylor and Laurent expansions, and applications.
-Prerequisite: Mathematics 2219 and Mathematics 3305 are recommended.
-3322 Fundamental Concepts of Geometry 4 credits The foundations and evolution of geometry; selected topics from Euclidean and non-Euclidean geometries, projective geometry, affine geometry; studies in the nature of proof and famous geometric problems.
-Prerequisites: Mathematics 1117, 2221.
-Offered in 2001-2002 and alternate years.
-3323 Probability 4 credits A study of sample spaces, counting techniques, discrete and continuous random variables and related moments; binomial, Poisson, normal and other probability distributions; Chebychev inequality, central limit theorem.
-Prerequisite: Mathematics 1118; Mathematics 2219 is recommended.
-3324 Mathematical Statistics 4 credits A systematic treatment of statistics from a theoretical point of view; sampling distributions, decision theory, estimation, hypothesis testing, modeling, and applications.
+A study of sample spaces, counting techniques, discrete and continuous random variables and related moments; binomial, Poisson, normal and other probability distributions; Chebychev inequality, central limit theorem.
+Prerequisite: Mathematics 1118, Mathematics 2219 is recommended.

+3324 Mathematical Statistics

+4 credits

+A systematic treatment of statistics from a theoretical point of view; sampling distributions, decision theory, estimation, hypothesis testing, modeling, and applications.

 Prerequisite: Mathematics 3323.

+3328 Operations Research

+4 credits

-Offered as needed.
-3328 Operations Research 4 credits A survey of topics from Operations Research: linear programming, computer applications using the Simplex Algorithm, dynamic programming, inventory control, queuing problems, network analysis, game theory.
-Prerequisites: Computer Science 1106, Mathematics 3323; either Mathematics 3324 or 3335 is strongly recommended.
-Offered as needed.
+A survey of topics from Operations Research: linear programming, computer applications using the Simplex Algorithm, dynamic programming, inventory control, queuing problems, network analysis, and game theory.
+Prerequisites: Computer Science 1106, Mathematics 3323, Mathematics 3324 or 3335 is strongly recommended.

+Offered as needed

 3335 Stochastic Processes

 4 credits

-A study of Markov Chains, stable distributions for regular chains, absorption probabilities, computer simulations, Poisson process, birthdeath process.
+A study of Markov Chains, stable distributions for regular chains, absorption probabilities, computer simulations, Poisson process, and birth-death process.

 Prerequisite: Mathematics 3323.
 Offered as needed.

 3336 Number Theory

 4 credits

 An introduction to the theory of numbers: divisibility, primes, unique factorization, congruences, Euler's phi-function, Fermat's and Wilson's theorems, quadratic reciprocity, perfect numbers and applications to Diophantine equations.

+Prerequisite: Mathematics 2224

+Prerequisite: Mathematics 2224.

-Prerequisite: Mathematics 2221.Offered in 2001-2002 and every third year.
+Offered in 2003-2004 and every third year.

+3342 Mathematical Structures II

+4 credits

+A continuation of an introduction to selected topics in mathematics.
+This course includes the development of the following topics: algebra, geometry, measurement, statistics, and probability.

+This course does not count toward the major in Mathematics, and is open to those students preparing to teach in elementary school.
+This course does not meet the National Science and Mathematics requirement.
+Prerequisites: Mathematics 1001 or passing the arithmetic portion of the mathematics proficiency test, Mathematics 1002 or passing the algebra portion of the mathematics proficiency test, Mathematics 2242.

 3391; 3392; 4491; 4492 Mathematics Problems Seminar

 1 credit

 Consideration of problems chosen from diverse areas of mathematics and mathematical ideas outside of a course context.
 The problems considered vary from year to year.

 4406 Abstract Algebra

 4 credits

-A presentation of the theory of groups, rings, and fields through a study of topics selected from: homomorphisms, isomorphisms theorems, Lagrange's theorems, the Sylow theorems, principal ideal domains, Euclidean domains, unique factorization domains, polynomial rings over a field, construction with straight edge and compass, and finite fields.
+A presentation of the theory of groups, rings, and fields through a study of topics selected from: homomorphisms, isomorphism theorems, Lagrange's theorem, the Sylow theorems, principal ideal domains, Euclidean domains, unique factorization domains, polynomial rings over a field, construction with straight edge and compass, and finite fields.
+Prerequisite: Mathematics 2224.
+Offered in 2003-2004 and alternate years.

-Prerequisite: Mathematics 2221.

-Offered in 2001-2002 and alternate years.

 4409 Topology

 4 credits

 An introduction to the basic notions of topological spaces, which are the foundation for analysis and calculus.
 Topics include basic set theory, the axioms and specific examples of topological spaces, connectedness and compactness, separation axioms, continuous function, homotopy theory.

 Offered as needed.